 What is a Tax Levy?

-By definition, a levy is a legal seizure of your assets or property in order to repay or satisfy an unpaid liability.
+By definition, a levy is a legal seizure of your assets or property to repay or satisfy an unpaid liability.
 While traditional levies require a collection agency to obtain a court order to move forward with a levy, the IRS has the power to authorize levies to collect delinquent tax balance itself.

 When Will the IRS Issue a Levy?

 There are three requirements that must be met for the IRS to issue a levy.

 - The IRS sent you at least one (1) Notice and Demand for Payment (aka a tax bill)

 - The taxpayer has neglected/refused to pay the tax bill

 - The IRS sends you a Final Notice of Intent to Levy and Notice of Your Right To A Hearing at least thirty (30) days before initiating the levy.

 The IRS can inform you of its intent to levy in several different ways including serving you the notice in person, leaving the notice at your home or your work, or by sending it to your last known address through certified or registered mail.

 Please Note: the IRS will not send you an intent to levy via phone call, email, or SMS message.
 If you receive a threat that the IRS is threatening to levy you through any of these mediums, it is most likely a scam and we recommend reporting it to the FTC immediately.